boonyong6/how-linux-works/README.md

 ![normal-rsync-copy](images/normal-rsync-copy.png)

 - You can think of a transfer of `dir/` as an operation similar to `cp dir/* dest_dir`
-- There’s a greater potential for disaster when you combine the trailing `/` with the `--delete` option.
+- There's a greater potential for disaster when you combine the trailing `/` with the `--delete` option.

 ![effect-of-trailing-slash-in-rsync](images/effect-of-trailing-slash-in-rsync.png)